mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 **Fists of Fury:** The character's body is hardened for martial arts and their unarmed attacks do +1 damage (this does not stack with additional damage due to shapeshifting).

+**Large:** The character is unusually large and massive.
+They gain a +1 bonus to rolls to physically Intimidate others and to grab attacks (including the threshold to grab them in turn), but also will have to buy large clothing and may have difficulty finding ways to hide.

 **Natural Immunity:** There is some poison or disease that the character is completely immune to the harmful effects of.

 **Swarming:** The character is very good at fighting in groups, and does not suffer penalties for fighting in large groups and does not provide penalties to their allies.